The content you're trying to view is not available on Boutinot International. Would you like to stay on Boutinot UK to view it?

 Since joining the estate, winemaker Santiago Mayorga has taken the wines to another level and was named 'Young Winemaker of the Year 2017' by Tim Atkin.

-Nieto Senetiner is a member of the Bodegas de Argentina Sustainability Commission which has collaboratively developed a sustainability protocol, the Protocolo de Autoevaluación de Sustentabilidad Vitivinícola, specifically adapted for Argentinian winemaking from the California Code of Sustainable Winegrowing Workbook.
+Nieto Senetiner have a deep commitment to regenerating the soil, reducing the use of pesticides and strengthening the communities at their facilities and vineyards.
+Their Don Nicanor brand is moving to Organic production and they in the process of becoming certified under the Bodegas de Argentina Sustainability Commission.
+This protocol has been collaboratively developed and adapted for Argentinian winemaking from the California Code of Sustainable Winegrowing Workbook.
 This provides educational and awareness tools to increase the application of sustainable practices in vineyards and wineries and consists of a self-evaluation of their vineyards – soils, canopy management, irrigation, study of climatic variables, etc. – to determine practices that can be improved upon.
 Water consumption (in cubic metres consumed per month) is also tracked and recorded in the winery's sustainability report.
+For Nieto Senetiner, sustainability isn’t just an environmental concept though, it’s sustained on four fundamental pillars: ethics and business transparency, economic development, the health and wellbeing of the community, and community development.

-To fight vineyard pests and diseases Nieto Senetiner uses environmentally-friendly treatments, several of which are permitted in organic agriculture, and it also uses pheromones to fight off attacks from the Lobesia botrana grapevine moth.
+To fight vineyard pests and diseases Nieto Senetiner uses environmentally-friendly treatments, several of which are permitted in organic agriculture.
 It is registered in the ISCAMEN Agro-Clean Programme in which empty plastic agrochemical containers, previously washed and destroyed, are safely recycled.
+They have implemented practices such as vegetable coverage to conserve the microbiota and microfauna of the soil.
+The use of drip irrigation systems to preserve water is a key means of managing a scarce resource, especially in Mendoza.

 For grapes supplied by contracted growers, each year Nieto Senetiner provides a manual of good agricultural practices listing the preferred agrochemicals to use to treat each pest and disease.
 This includes the time that these compounds take to break down so that grapes arrive at the winery without any chemical residue.
 Growers are also given sustainability guidelines to which they should adhere, and they are requested to document and record any treatments made during the growing season.